kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### Key Management Service (KMS)

-- KMS is a service that creates and manages cryptographic keys and control their use across a wide range of AWS services and in your applications.
+- KMS is a service that creates and manages cryptographic keys and controls their use across a wide range of AWS services and in your applications.
 AWS KMS is a secure and resilient service that uses hardware security modules that have been validated under FIPS 140-2, or are in the process of being validated, to protect your keys.
-- A regional manageed service to manage encryption and decryption of customer master keys (CMKs).
+- A regional managed service to manage encryption and decryption of customer master keys (CMKs).
 - CMK is a logical pointer to a key.
 - Ideal for encrypting S3 objects and API keys stored in Systems Manager Parameter Store.
 - Encrypt and decrypt data up to 4 KB